codeformuenster/muenster-jetzt/deployment/README.md

 ## Plain docker / docker-compose

-This document attempts to describe the deployment of Münster Jetzt to a linux server.
+This document attempts to describe the deployment of Münster Update to a linux server.

 ### Requirements